JorritKeijzer/swb-exercise/README.md

 * objects
 * booleans

-It is one dimensional but I added an option to add *rules* for values.
+It is one dimensional but I added an option to add *rules* for values, and an option to make things *required* or not.
 You can potentially expand this to check values multi-dimensionally or just for checking if the values match conditions.

 ## Setup, starting and testing